Structure fire kills several pets; causes hundreds of thousands of dollars in damage

 Deputy Fire Marshall Andrew McLain says no injuries are reported, but the building was occupied by three people at the time of the fire.

-The fire caused significant damage to a downstairs bedroom and moderate heat damage to the rest of the basement, according to a release from BFD.
+The fire significantly damaged a downstairs bedroom, and heat moderately damaged the rest of the basement, according to a release from BFD.

 Upstairs got heavy smoke and minor heat damages.